Google Ads Affinity Segments: Your Guide to Interest-Based Targeting

 If you’re exploring broader ways to engage potential customers who share certain lifestyles or values—even before they show clear purchase intent—affinity segments might just be the lever you need.
 Let’s explore what they are, how they’re categorized, and where and when to use them effectively.

-What are Affinity Segments in Google Ads?
+What Are Affinity Segments in Google Ads?

 At their core, affinity segments are Google’s way of grouping people based on their ongoing interests, behaviors, and habits.
 Built from Google’s vast pool of first-party data—like browsing patterns, app activity, YouTube behavior, and more—these segments allow advertisers to reach individuals whose long-term interests align with a brand’s message.